doctor-paxmor/token-calculator/README.md

 ## Currently in Closed Testing on the Play Store

+- You can sign up to test the App here: https://play.google.com/apps/testing/com.github.doctorpaxmor.tokencalculator

-You can find the App here: https://play.google.com/store/apps/details?id=com.github.doctorpaxmor.tokencalculator
+- You can find the App here: https://play.google.com/store/apps/details?id=com.github.doctorpaxmor.tokencalculator

 ## What It Does